 - In Digimon Adventure 02, Wormmon has this approach to the Digimon Emperor.
 Unusually for this trope, the Digimon Emperor has nothing but contempt for him, but when he sacrifices himself to save the Emperor's life, it prompts a Heel Realization.

-- Renamon from Digimon Tamers seems to hover somewhere between this trope and Extreme Doormat in the early part of the series, while being treated as a soulless fighting machine by her Tamer.
-She kept a soldier-like nobility, and it's eventually revealed that Renamon chose Rika and not the other way around.
+- Renamon from Digimon Tamers is this in the early part of the series.
+She kept a soldier-like nobility despite being treated as a soulless fighting machine by her Tamer, and it's eventually revealed that Renamon chose Ruki and not the other way around.
 Both had to undergo Character Development and learn there was more to life than becoming stronger, but it didn't happen to them at the same time or in the same way.

 - The biggest example in the Digimon franchise is the Royal Knights.
 They are the elite protectors of the Digital World and absolutely loyal to their leader, no matter who sits on the throne.
 When that's the Big Bad, or a misguided computer that's decided that that "free will" stuff was a bad idea, that means they'll be The Dragon to an Omnicidal Maniac as readily as they once fought to protect the same world.